- Learning Support Assistant

 - Professional development opportunities with our training organisation (RTO), including access to study leave (if applicable)

 How to Apply

-Click APPLY or contact Michelle Napier, Manager, Recruitment on 6293 6545 for a confidential discussion.
+Click APPLY or contact the People, Culture and Wellness team on 02 6293 6545 for a confidential discussion.?

-Communities@Work encourages Aboriginal and Torres Strait Islander people, young people, mature-aged workers, people with disabilities and people from culturally diverse backgrounds to apply for its roles.
+Communities@Work?encourages Aboriginal and Torres Strait Islander people, young people, mature-aged workers, people with disabilities and people from culturally diverse backgrounds to apply for our roles.